shenolosman/School-Group-Agile-Project-Discord-Bot/Pr3s3nc3 documentation.md

 ### !Presence [timespan]

-The first time this command is ran on the server, everyone who is not assigned with the teacher role are registered as students for this class.
+When this command is ran on the server, everyone who is not assigned with the teacher role are registered as students for this class.

 To run this command you need the teacher role.
 When ran it starts